DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/changing-contract-period-in-admin-console.md

 ![A screenshot of the journey where a user is shown a confirmation banner.](/ecf-v2/changing-contract-period-in-admin-console/image6.png)

-We've confirmed that this is the expected behaviour.
+We've confirmed that this is the expected behaviour with admin users.